-3. CLF brings this civil suit under the citizen suit enforcement provisions of Section 505 of the Clean Water Act, 33 U.S.C. § 1365, and Section 7002 of the Resource Conservation and

-Recovery Act, 42 U.S.C. § 6972.
-This Court has subject matter jurisdiction over the parties and this action pursuant to those statutes and 28 U.S.C. § 1331 (providing district courts with original jurisdiction over an action arising under the Constitution and laws of the United States).

-- 4. Venue is proper in the U.S. District Court for the District of Rhode Island pursuant to Section 505(c)(1) of the CWA, 33 U.S.C. § 1365(c)(1), and Section 7002(a) of RCRA, 42 U.S.C. § 6972(a), because the source of the violations is located within this judicial district. - 5.
+- 3. CLF brings this civil suit under the citizen suit enforcement provisions of Section 505 of the Clean Water Act, 33 U.S.C. § 1365, and Section 7002 of the Resource Conservation and Recovery Act, 42 U.S.C. § 6972.
+This Court has subject matter jurisdiction over the parties and this action pursuant to those statutes and 28 U.S.C. § 1331 (providing district courts with original jurisdiction over an action arising under the Constitution and laws of the United States). - 4.
+Venue is proper in the U.S. District Court for the District of Rhode Island pursuant to Section 505(c)(1) of the CWA, 33 U.S.C. § 1365(c)(1), and Section 7002(a) of RCRA, 42 U.S.C. § 6972(a), because the source of the violations is located within this judicial district. - 5.
 On June 28, 2017, CLF notified Shell of its intention to file suit for violations of the Clean Water Act, in compliance with the statutory notice requirements set forth in 33 U.S.C. § 1365(a)(1), and the corresponding regulations at 40 C.F.R. § 135.2.
+Letter to Shell, from A.

+&lt;sup>1 The first version of the Permit as relevant to this lawsuit was issued on February 14, 2011 and became effective April 1, 2011 ("2011 Permit," attached hereto as Exhibit A).
+Although it expired April 1, 2016, it was administratively continued until a new permit was issued on January 30, 2019 and became effective March 1, 2019 ("2019 Permit," attached hereto as Exhibit L).
+The terms of both permits are virtually identical as it relates to this case.

-Letter to Shell, from A. Moses, Vice President and Director, CLF Rhode Island (June 28, 2017) (hereinafter, "CLF's Notice Letter").
+Moses, Vice President and Director, CLF Rhode Island (June 28, 2017) (hereinafter, "CLF's Notice Letter").
 In that June 28, 2017 letter, CLF also notified Shell of its intention to file suit for violations of RCRA, in compliance with the statutory notice requirements set forth in 42 U.S.C. § 6972(b)(2)(A), and the corresponding regulations at 40 C.F.R.
 Part 254.
 Id.
-A true and accurate copy of CLF's Notice Letter (without attachments) is appended hereto as Exhibit B. - 6.
-Thereafter, on February 12, 2018, CLF issued a supplemental notice letter.
+A true and accurate copy of CLF's Notice Letter (without attachments) is appended hereto as Exhibit B.

+- 6. Thereafter, on February 12, 2018, CLF issued a supplemental notice letter.
 In addition to the violations alleged in the June 28, 2017 Letter, CLF identified two additional parties as defendants: Triton Terminaling LLC and Equilon Enterprises LLC.
 CLF also identified additional regulations under RCRA and associated Hazardous Waste Regulations of Rhode Island governing the management of hazardous wastes at Shell's Providence Terminal.
 Letter to Shell, from H. Murray, Staff Attorney, CLF (February 12, 2018) (hereinafter "CLF's Supplemental Notice Letter").
-A true and accurate copy of CLF's Supplemental Notice Letter is appended hereto as Exhibit C.

-6.7.
-At the time CLF filed the original complaintAmended Complaint in this action, more than snixnety days had elapsed since CLF's Notice Letter was served on Shell, during which time neither the Environmental Protection Agency ("EPA") nor the Rhode Island Department of Environmental Management ("DEM") commenced and diligently prosecuted a court action to redress the Clean Water ActCWA or RCRA violations alleged in this complaint.
+A true and accurate copy of CLF's Supplemental Notice Letter is appended hereto as Exhibit C. - 7.
+At the time CLF filed the Amended Complaint in this action, more than ninety days had elapsed since CLF's Notice Letter was served on Shell, during which time neither the Environmental Protection Agency ("EPA") nor the Rhode Island Department of Environmental Management ("DEM") commenced and diligently prosecuted a court action to redress the CWA or RCRA violations alleged in this complaint.
+See 33 U.S.C. § 1365(b)(1)(B); 42 U.S.C. § 6972(b). - 8.
+More than ninety days have elapsed since CLF's Supplemental Notice Letter was served on Shell, during which time neither the EPA nor DEM has commenced and diligently prosecuted a court action to redress the CWA and RCRA violations alleged in this complaint.
 See 33 U.S.C. § 1365(b)(1)(B); 42 U.S.C. § 6972(b).

-7.8.
-More than 90ninety days have elapsed since CLF's Supplemental Notice Letter was served on Shell, during which time neither the EPA nor DEM has commenced and diligently prosecuted a court action to redress the CWA and RCRA violations alleged in this complaint.

-See See 33 U.S.C. § 1365(b)(1)(B); 42 U.S.C. § 6972(b).